 - I. The selection policies provide for equal consideration of all applicants and for protection against discrimination as to age, sex, race, color, creed, religion, marital status, national origin, veteran's status, or disability unrelated to the nursing program essential functions. - II.
 Applicants who have met all admission requirements and completed the admission procedure by the deadlines are eligible to be considered for admission.
 Documents received after the deadline will not be accepted. - III.
 Due to limited enrollment, all applicants who meet the minimal admission criteria may not be admitted. - IV.
 Applicants with incomplete files will be notified regarding the deficiencies prior to the application deadline, if the application is received early enough to provide such notification.
-It is the applicant's responsibility to ensure his/her file is complete.

-- V. Applicants who have been notified of their selection for admission must acknowledge intent to enter the program by the specified date. - VI.
+It is the applicant's responsibility to ensure his/her file is complete. - V. Applicants who have been notified of their selection for admission must acknowledge intent to enter the program by the specified date. - VI.
 Applicants who do not respond as prescribed above will forfeit their place in the class and will have to request admission for the next class if they desire to be admitted.
-All vacancies in a new class will be filled by qualified applicants who have met the admission requirements.
-Individuals admitted/reinstated that do not attend the semester for which they are admitted/reinstated will have to reapply for admission/reinstatement in order to be considered for the next admission/reinstatement semester.
-Applicants are responsible for insuring that all transcripts are current and up-to-date.
-Official transcripts that are not current and up-to-date will render the applicant's file incomplete.
-Admission/reinstatement to one semester does not guarantee admission/reinstatement into future semesters. - VII.
+All vacancies in a new class will be filled by qualified applicants who have met the

+- VII.
 Upon admission and by the dates specified by the Division of Health Services, students must: - 1.
 Submit a change of major to the Office of Student Services - a.
 Submit annual medical examination forms, which evidence a satisfactory level of health, including freedom from chemical dependency.
 Agreements with affiliated clinical agencies require that students be free of communicable diseases and be able to provide nursing care for clients. - b.
 Students will be required to undergo drug and alcohol testing prior to clinicals and for "cause."
 Students will be responsible for the cost of such testing.
 Students will be required to undergo a criminal background check prior to clinicals.
 As with the drug and alcohol testing, the student will be responsible for the cost of the criminal background check.
 Any student denied clinical access by a clinical affiliate will be subject to dismissal from the program. - c.
 Submit evidence of health insurance.
 Neither the College nor affiliated clinical agencies provide health care for students.
 Certain affiliated clinical agencies require students to have health insurance before participating in clinical learning experiences at the agency. - d.
 Pay required fees for standardized assessment/achievement resources. - e.
 Submit evidence of American Heart Association Basic Life Support Provider CPR certification.
 Online CPR certification is not accepted.